-Recent research shows it may be neurological - chemicals in the brain miss-report pain.
+Recent research shows it may be neurological—chemicals in the brain misreport pain.

-Because doctors don't understand the condition, they often ignore it or miss-diagnose it.
-Plus each fibro sufferer has their own set of treatments which work, and many which don't.
+Because doctors don't understand the condition, they often ignore it or misdiagnose it.
+Plus, each fibro sufferer has their own set of treatments that work, and many that don't.

-Fibromyalgia sufferers are expected to be as productive as perfectly healthy people - running households, attending school, attending work.
+Fibromyalgia sufferers are expected to be as productive as perfectly healthy people—running households, attending school, reporting to work.
 However, we are plagued with constant fatigue, pain, brain 'fog', and host of other symptoms, which can make these tasks seem impossible.

-These top 4 productivity 'hacks' and helpful tools can help us function a little closer to 'normal' healthy individuals.
+These top four productivity 'hacks' and helpful tools can help us function a little closer to 'normal' healthy individuals.

 I have lived with fibromyalgia and other illnesses for over 20 years, some years more successfully than others.